Online monotone density estimation and log-optimal calibration: Introduction

 \subsection{The Grenander estimator and its properties}

 \citet{grenander1956theory} characterized the Grenander estimator as the left-continuous density corresponding to the least concave majorant of the empirical distribution function.
-Consequently, the Grenander estimator is simply a monotone histogram.
-Since this foundational work, the theoretical properties of the Grenander estimator have been studied extensively; see \citet{durot2012limit} for a comprehensive historical overview.
+Consequently, the Grenander estimator is simply a monotone histogram that is strictly positive on $[0,\max_{1\le i\le n} X_i]$.
+Throughout this work, we extend the estimator beyond $\max_{1\le i\le n} X_i$ by a right-continuous constant equal to the final histogram height and suitably renormalize it, thereby ensuring positivity and finite log-loss evaluations.
+Since the foundational work of \citet{grenander1956theory}, the theoretical properties of the Grenander estimator have been studied extensively; see \citet{durot2012limit} for a comprehensive historical overview.

 Early work by \citet{rao1969estimation} and \citet{carolan1999asymptotic} characterized the asymptotic distribution of $\tilde f^{\mathrm{MLE}}_n(x)$ in regions where the true density is locally strictly decreasing and locally flat, respectively.
 Later studies established sharp global convergence rates under various loss functions.
 In particular, convergence at rate $n^{-1/3}$ in Hellinger distance was proved in \citet{van1993hellinger,gao2009rate}, while asymptotic normality of the $L_1$ error was analyzed in \citet{groeneboom1999asymptotic}.
 Additional asymptotic and non-asymptotic properties of the Grenander estimator have been developed in \citet{balabdaoui2010estimation,birge1989grenader,kulikov2005asymptotic,groeneboom1993isotonic}.